adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## Final thought

 Semantic classes are a corner stone of *MaintainableCSS*.
 Without them, everything else makes little sense.
-So name something based on what it is and everything else falls into place.
+Name something based on what it is and everything else falls into place.